NSW TrainLink

-NSW TrainLink is a train and coach operator in Australia, providing services throughout New South Wales and the Australian Capital Territory, along with limited interstate services into Victoria, Queensland and South Australia.
-Its primary intercity and regional services are spread throughout five major rail lines, operating out of Sydney's Central railway station.
+NSW TrainLink is a regional train and coach operator in Australia, providing services throughout New South Wales and into the Australian Capital Territory, Victoria, Queensland and South Australia.
+Its primary services are spread across five major rail lines, operating out of Sydney.

 NSW TrainLink was formed on 1 July 2013 when RailCorp was restructured and CountryLink was merged with the intercity services of CityRail.

+Announced in May 2025, following extensive negotiations, it has been agreed that Sydney Trains and NSW TrainLink will become one entity during the life of the new three-year enterprise agreement pending membership approval.

 History

-In May 2012, the Minister for Transport announced a restructure of RailCorp.
-On 1 July 2013, NSW TrainLink took over (a) the operation of regional rail and coach services previously operated by CountryLink; (b) non-metropolitan Sydney services previously operated by CityRail; and (c) responsibility for the Main Northern railway line from Berowra railway station to Newcastle station, the Main Western railway line from Emu Plains railway station to Bathurst railway station, and the Illawarra railway line from Waterfall station to Bomaderry railway station.
+In May 2012, the Minister for Transport, Gladys Berejiklian announced a restructure of RailCorp.
+On 1 July 2013, NSW TrainLink took over the operation of regional rail and coach services previously operated by CountryLink; non-metropolitan Sydney services previously operated by CityRail; and responsibility for the Main North railway line from Berowra to Newcastle, the Main Western railway line from Emu Plains to Bathurst, and the South Coast railway line from Waterfall to Bomaderry.

+On 21 August 2023, it was announced that the majority of intercity passenger services, crew and stations would move from NSW TrainLink to Sydney Trains.

+The process of transferring intercity services from NSW TrainLink to Sydney Trains began in 2023.
+From 1 July 2024, NSW TrainLink's Intercity services were transferred to Sydney Trains.

 Network

-The NSW TrainLink network is divided into two tiers, branded as Intercity and Regional.
-Intercity services operate commuter style services, mainly to and from Sydney with limited stops within the metropolitan area.
-The Intercity network is part of Transport for NSW's Opal ticketing system.
-Seats on Intercity services are available on a first-come, first-served basis.
-Regional services operate in areas of lower population density, providing passenger transport mainly between regional NSW and Sydney (although some cross country and interstate services operate).
-Regional services use a separate, reserved seat, ticketing system.